ldebritto/zmk-config/readme.md

 ## 7. Gaming layers

-I play Age of Empires II Definitive Edition and made a series of 3 layers that go well with mouse usage on the right hand.
-They're certainly not needed, but really tucked away by a `ZXC` combo that only can be activated from within a leftmost thumb layer from either gaming (`AGS`) or regular (`NAV`) modes.
+I play Age of Empires II Definitive Edition and made a series of 3 layers (`AOE`, `AGS` and `ABS`) that go well with mouse usage on the right hand.
+They're certainly not needed, but really tucked away by a `ZXC` combo that only can be activated from within a leftmost thumb layer from either gaming (`AGS`) or default (`NAV`) modes.

 # Non-upstream ZMK implementation